 A program that educates entry-level occupational therapists who have a strong professional identity, a knowledge of occupational science and occupational therapy theory, and the ability to provide effective evidence-based intervention to address occupational barriers must also have a strong teaching-learning philosophy.
 The curriculum design is founded on the idea that learning is active and is valued as a lifelong process.
 As suggested by AOTA (1997), the learner will be involved in an integrated process that is collaborative and combines academic knowledge with experiential learning and mentoring from faculty and clinicians.
-Thus, each student in the MOT program is viewed as an active learner who is responsible for taking advantage of the opportunities provided through classroom and professional experiences.
+Thus, each student in the OT program is viewed as an active learner who is responsible for taking advantage of the opportunities provided through classroom and professional experiences.
 Teaching philosophies and methods are as experiential as possible.

-Based at a major university with multiple resources, the faculty in the MOT program provide many experiential learning opportunities.
-These include flipped classes in which students actively apply concepts in the classroom, case-based teaching methods, simulated patient experiences with opportunities to demonstrate competency in key clinical skills, immersion in the department's Life Skills Clinic where they learn through guided hands-on interactions with clients, and traditional fieldwork.
-Faculty design these learning activities to help students apply concepts and clinical reasoning starting with low demand situations and progressing to highly complex situations as students master foundational skills.
-The interactions between faculty and students in a variety of practice settings foster the mastery of key concepts and skills, such as a strong understanding of occupation and keen observation and clinical reasoning, which facilitate the development of occupational therapists who can meet the challenges of the future and provide professional leadership.
-The faculty collaborate on topics and assignments across courses to facilitate integrated experiences centered on occupation.
-The students learn to address and incorporate the complexity of occupation while providing effective ways of intervening when barriers to occupational engagement are present for a group, individual, or population.
-Evaluation strategies are varied, ranging from multiple choice and short answer questions at the higher levels of knowledge use in Bloom's taxonomy to demonstration of clinical reasoning skills based on theory and empirical evidence in client service provision and documentation.
+Based at a major university with multiple resources, the faculty in the OT program provide many experiential learning opportunities.
+These include flipped classes in which students actively apply concepts in the classroom, case-based teaching methods, simulated patient experiences with opportunities to demonstrate competency in key clinical skills, immersion in the department's Life Skills Clinic where they learn through guided hands-on interactions with clients, and level I and level II fieldwork.
+The curricular design embeds these learning activities and integrated experiences in a sequence to help students apply concepts and clinical reasoning starting with low demand situations and progressing to highly complex situations as students master foundational skills.
+Three general practice areas are taught concurrently throughout the program and the multisemester coursework in each of the three areas is presented in a manner that replicates the occupational therapy process as it is laid out in the Occupational Therapy Practice Framework (OTPF; AOTA, 2014) This format fosters the mastery of key concepts and skills, such as a strong understanding of occupation and keen observation and clinical reasoning, which facilitate the development of occupational therapists who can meet the challenges of the future and provide professional leadership.
+It also allows for intrinsic integration of the OT process as the basis of occupation-based practice regardless of practice setting or population.
+The faculty collaborate on topics and assignments across courses and across semesters to facilitate integrated experiences centered on occupation.

 Professional skills, responsibilities and attitudes are infused through each semester of the curriculum.
 Each class addresses specific populations or topics related to practice, and students have opportunities to practice and perfect associated skills through patient interactions at the Life Skills Clinic and through Level I fieldwork experiences.
-Each Level I fieldwork component, offered through the Professional Seminar courses, builds upon the previous semester's Level I experience and are related to the specific goals and objectives of the courses offered in that semester, effectively infusing the didactic and fieldwork learning.
+Each Level I fieldwork placement, offered through the Practicum series, builds upon the previous semester's Level I experience and are related to the specific goals and objectives of the courses offered in that semester, effectively infusing didactic and fieldwork learning.

-Consistent with the program philosophy and the student learning objectives identified at the University level, several distinct threads weave throughout the curriculum.
-These threads are 1) an understanding of and ability to use occupation in practice; 2) professional reasoning; 3) the importance of being a consumer of evidence-based research; 4) the need for a strong professional identity; 5) the importance of being a change agent for the future of occupational therapy; and 6) the opportunity to begin the process of becoming a life-long learner; and 7) ethical and professional behaviors.
+Consistent with the program philosophy, several distinct threads weave throughout the curriculum.
+These threads are: 1) an understanding of and ability to use occupation in across practice settings and lifespan; 2) professional reasoning; 3) the importance of being a consumer of evidence-based research; 4) the need for a strong, philosophically-grounded professional identity; 5) innovative leadership for the future of occupational therapy; and 6) the opportunity to begin the process of becoming a lifelong learner; and 7) ethical and professional behaviors.